yuancheng-p/edupi-conf/docs/basic-conf.md

 ## Use all the SD card space

+We assume that you are connected to your Rasbperry with another PC via SSH.

-You may notice that the system does not use all the SD card space.
+You may notice that the system does not use all the SD card space by typing `df -h` on the CLI.

-To do so:
+To expends the file system, simply:

     $> sudo raspi-config

-This program presents an interactive interface, just choose to use all the SD card space and reboot the system.
+This program presents an interactive interface.
+Just choose to use all the SD card space and reboot the system.

-Then use `df -h` to see the disk changing.
+Then use `df -h` to verify the changes.

 ## Hotspot config